NM-TAFE/civ-ipos-sessions/week5/exercise_1/exercise_1_instructions.md

     - Write a Python program to read the binary file named data.bin,
     - convert its contents into text and bytes, and process each line accordingly.
     - For lines that start with the prefix TEXT:
-    - convert the rest of the line to text (UTF-8 -encoding), and
+    - convert the rest of the line to binary(UTF-8 -encoding), and
     - for lines that start with the prefix BYTES:, convert the rest of the line to bytes.

 ### Analysis and Conversion: Based on the content of each line: